Introduction

 What is DogeConnect?

-DogeConnect is a payment protocol for transmitting a detail-rich Payment Request from a Vendor to a Client Wallet and receiving a Payment Response containing a signed transaction, which is validated and relayed to the network by a Payment Relay.
+DogeConnect is a payment protocol for transmitting a detail-rich Payment Request from a Vendor to a Client Wallet and receiving a Payment Submission containing a signed transaction, which is validated and relayed to the network by a Payment Relay.

 Note: this specification is ready to implement; please provide implementation feedback.